New Thought: Theological inclusionism

 The Home of Truth has, from its inception as the Pacific Coast Metaphysical Bureau in the 1880s, under the leadership of Annie Rix Militz, disseminated the teachings of the Hindu teacher Swami Vivekananda.
 It is one of the more outspokenly interfaith of New Thought organizations, stating adherence to "the principle that Truth is Truth where ever it is found and who ever is sharing it".
 Joel S. Goldsmith's The Infinite Way incorporates teaching from Christian Science, as well.

 Therapeutic ideas

 Divine Science, Unity Church, and Religious Science are organizations that developed from the New Thought movement.
 Each teaches that Infinite Intelligence, or God, is the sole reality.
-New Thought adherents believe that sickness is the result of the failure to realize this truth.
 In this line of thinking, healing is accomplished by the affirmation of oneness with the Infinite Intelligence or God.

 John Bovee Dods (1795–1862), an early practitioner of New Thought, wrote several books on the idea that disease originates in the electrical impulses of the nervous system and is therefore curable by a change of belief.
 Later New Thought teachers, such as the early-20th-century author, editor, and publisher William Walker Atkinson, accepted this premise.
 He connected his idea of mental states of being with his understanding of the new scientific discoveries in electromagnetism and neural processes.